START FOR FREE

 CONCLUSION AND PROGNOSIS

-The best way to discover YOUR personal needs and staging is to self-evaluate (so that you KNOW YOURSELF) and then to FOLLOW UP with a women's health physical therapist.
-There is SO MUCH you can do conservatively (i.e. through exercise and lifestyle) to help manage your symptoms — and to help prevent progression of your condition — if you do, in fact, have prolapse!
+There is SO MUCH you can do conservatively (i.e., through exercise and lifestyle) to help manage your symptoms — and to prevent things from getting worse — if you have prolapse!
 My "Lift" series is a great place to start, particularly when coupled with an individualized treatment program from a women's health PT.

 Last words of caution/advice: